Warning upgraded to amber for Highlands as temperatures plunge to -14C across region on coldest night of winter

 A new amber warning has been issued for northern parts of the Highlands as well as Orkney and Shetland.

-Area include Wester Ross, Easter Ross, Sutherland and Caithness which will be hit with “frequent heavy snow showers” from 3pm on Wednesday until 6pm on Thursday.
+Areas include Wester Ross, Easter Ross, Sutherland and Caithness, which will be hit with “frequent heavy snow showers” from 3pm on Wednesday until 6pm on Thursday.

-This is likely cause major travel disruption on roads and railways throughout the region.
+This will likely cause major travel disruption on roads and railways throughout the region.

+It also means there is a high likelihood of power outages, difficult driving conditions, and stranded vehicles and people on roads.

+Motorists are advised to avoid driving in these conditions and are urged to remain off the roads especially rural roads that have not been ploughed or gritted.

+The council’s team of gritters have been out and have treated all primary and secondary routes.

+Highland Council is warning of hard-packed snow on roads in Fort William and urges drivers to use caution.

-A yellow weather warning is in place across the whole country today.
+In addition a yellow weather warning remains in place across the whole country today and all day on Thursday.
+A further yellow warning for wind has been issued for Sunday.

+Snowy weather has affected northern parts of Aberdeenshire while in Aberdeen, conditions are cold but bright.

 Trains across the region impacted by frozen points